HITSZ-MAS/se3_controller/README.md

 catkin build

 gedit ~/.zshrc
-source ${your folder}/roswrapper/ros/devel/setup.zsh // add to ~/.zshrc, or you can set your path in CMakeLists.txt as showed in se3_controller/CMakeLists.txt
+source ${your folder}/roswrapper/ros/devel/setup.zsh // add to ~/.zshrc, or you can set your path in CMakeLists.txt as shown in se3_controller/CMakeLists.txt

 roslaunch airsim_ros_pkgs airsim_node.launch host_ip:=127.0.0.1